MicrosoftDocs/azure-aks-docs/articles/aks/quickstart-dapr.md

 1. Take note of:
     - The hostname, found in the **Essentials** section of the cache overview page.
 The hostname format looks similar to: `xxxxxx.redis.cache.windows.net`.
     - The SSL port, found in the cache's **Advanced Settings** blade.
 The default value is `6380`.
-1. Navigate to the **Authentication** blade and verify Microsoft Entra Authentication has been enabled on your resource.
+1. Navigate to the **Authentication** blade and verify Microsoft Entra Authentication is enabled on your resource.

 ### Add managed identity